minvws/nl-kat-coordination/docs/source/manual/reports.rst

    * - Web system
      - The table gives an overview of some basic security configurations that are recommended to be implemented.
 These checks are performed against the scanned systems/hosts.
 Each check will show whether or not the system is compliant with this security configuration.
 If a lack of compliance is identified, the table below will show what compliance issue was identified with what risk.
      - The results of the web server checks against all web servers are grouped together and an overview is provided how many of the web servers are compliant with each check.
 If in-compliant systems are identified, a compliance issue description is provided with the corresponding risk level.
-     - The number of occurences for each web check are shown.
+     - The number of occurrences for each web check are shown.

 Report flow
 ===========